Net Worth

 Business Ventures

-Ocean has modeled for brands like Calvin Klien and Prada and has started various entrepreneurial endeavors.
+Ocean has modeled for brands such as Calvin Klein and Prada and has launched various entrepreneurial endeavors.
 In 2016, he formed his creative label, Blonded.
 The label hosts Blonded Radio, a radio show that debuted on Apple Music in 2017.
 It also occasionally sells branded merchandise, such as clothing and accessories.

 In 2021, he launched Homer, a luxury Jewelry and accessories brand based in New York.
 Homer’s jewelry is made from 18-karat gold, recycled sterling silver, lab-grown diamonds, and hand-painted enamel.
 Their collections initially included rings, bracelets, pendants, earrings, and necklaces.
 However, they’ve since expanded their range to include silk scarves and small leather pieces, like belts and keychains.
 They also launched a collaboration with Prada in 2021.
 Prices for Homer jewelry typically range from $400 to $10,000.